mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-4.md

     Completed all 2 actions.

 To see something more complicated, click the link above to my blog entry about writing a test for my game Emporos.
 To get an idea of what a real world test-suit might look like, have a look at [warp's](https://github.com/yesodweb/wai/blob/master/warp/test/RunSpec.hs) test suite.

+For the final installment, I will talk about deployment with Docker.